owickstrom/wickstrom.tech/src/_posts/2018-10-26-writing-a-screencast-video-editor-in-haskell.md

 The [massiv](http://hackage.haskell.org/package/massiv) package is an array library that uses function composition to accomplish a sort of fusion.
 It's used to do parallel pixel comparison in the video classifier.
-A huge thanks to [Alexey Kuleshevich](https://github.com/lehins), the author and maintainer of massiv, for helping me implement the first version!
+Thank you, [Alexey Kuleshevich](https://github.com/lehins) (author and maintainer of the massiv packages) for helping me implement the first version!

 ## Pipes